amos-kibet/toolbox/graphql/SchemaOrganization.md

 import_types __MODULE__.MenuTypes
 ```

 Note that we're using the `__MODULE__` shorthand, to denote the current module.
 This is because type modules typically reside beside the schema module.
-If there are any nesting, probably as a result of namespacing type modules, or any other reason, make sure to use the full module name instead.
+If there are any nesting, probably as a result of namespacing type modules, or for any other reason, make sure to use the full module name instead.

 `import_types` macro should only be used from the schema module.